ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 Issuance is performed using the `Sign` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.5.1].
-This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired protected header octets as `header`, and the array of payload octet string as `messages`.
+This operation utilizes the issuer's BLS12-381 G2 key pair as `SK` and `PK`, along with desired Header octets as `header`, and the array of payload octet string as `messages`.

-The octets resulting from this operation form a single octet string in the issuance proof array, to be used along with the protected header and payloads to serialize the JWP.
+The octets resulting from this operation form a single octet string in the issuance proof array, to be used along with the Header and payloads to serialize the JWP.

 ### Issuance Proof Verification